Phillips v Eyre: Facts

-Although most contemporary accounts seem to blame specific British military officers (under the command of General Luke O'Connor) rather than Eyre, sensational reporting of both the rebellion and its bloody suppression made Eyre a controversial figure in Britain.
-This came to be known as the "Jamaica Question", which essentially boiled down to the question of whether Eyre to be regarded as a hero who had fulfilled his duties as governor in suppressing the rebellion and saving the white population of Jamaica from massacre, or a murderer who should be prosecuted and held accountable for his crimes.
-Attempt to bring criminal proceedings against Eyre failed, and so the various activists tried again bringing a civil suit.
+Although most contemporary accounts seem to blame specific British military officers (under the command of General Luke O'Connor), rather than Eyre, sensational reporting of both the rebellion and its bloody suppression made Eyre a controversial figure in Britain.
+That came to be known as the "Jamaica Question", which essentially boiled down to the question of whether Eyre to be regarded as a hero, who had fulfilled his duties as governor in suppressing the rebellion and saving the white population of Jamaica from massacre, or a murderer, who should be prosecuted and held accountable for his crimes.
+Attempt to bring criminal proceedings against Eyre failed and so the various activists tried again bringing a civil suit.
 The activists referred to themselves as the "Jamaica Committee" and included liberal thinkers like John Bright, Charles Buxton, Peter Alfred Taylor, John Stuart Mill, Thomas Hughes, Charles Darwin, Thomas Huxley and Goldwin Smith.

 Judgment

-Exceptionally the case was heard by a bench of six judges.
+Exceptionally, the case was heard by a bench of six judges.
 Willes J gave the decision of the court.

-Curiously much of the case was dedicated not to the double actionability rule for which it would later be cited, but to argument upon whether (i) a law which was retrospective in nature was repugnant to natural justice, and (ii) whether the law was defective as a matter of procedure as the Governor had passed a statute into law in respect of which he had a direct conflict of interest.
+Curiously, much of the case was dedicated not to the double actionability rule for which it would later be cited, but to argument upon whether (i) a law that was retrospective in nature was repugnant to natural justice and (ii) whether the law was defective as a matter of procedure as the Governor had passed a statute into law in respect of which he had a direct conflict of interest.
 The findings on double actionability are relegated to a few short passages near the end.

 The Court held that Eyre could not be sued for his conduct in Jamaica.
-In order to bring an action the claimant must satisfy two requirements.
-First, the alleged conduct must "be of such a character that it would have been actionable if it had been committed" in the local jurisdiction.
-Second, "the act must not have been justifiable by the law of the place where it was done."
+To bring an action the claimant must satisfy two requirements.
+Firstly, the alleged conduct must "be of such a character that it would have been actionable if it had been committed" in the local jurisdiction.
+Secondly, "the act must not have been justifiable by the law of the place where it was done."
 That is, it must be non-justifiable at the lex loci actus.

-Due to the Act that Eyre passed just before leaving, the act was found to be justifiable by the law of Jamaica and thus could not be actionable in England.
+The Act that Eyre passed just before leaving caused his actions to be found to be justifiable by the law of Jamaica and thus he could not be actionable in England.